BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 No exploit here.
 Nope, definitely not!
 ```

 Now look at the ViewCaptures page (by clicking `Captures` in the upper-right) to see what has been collected.
+Of course, a real exploit would send captured data to a different server that is controlled by the attacker.

 Scripting doesn't have to be enabled to successfully apply an XSS attack.
-In this example we deliberately fail to close quotes on an image link.
+In the following example we deliberately fail to close quotes on an image link.
 The browser will treat everything following this post up to the next quote as part of the query string.
 And, since the link is to the `Captures` URL the data will be captured.
 After putting this in a post, go check [ViewCaptures](https://scriptboard.dicax.org/ViewCaptures) to see what it found.

 ```
 Hello.<img src="/Capture?data=
 ```

 One common way to prevent XSS attacks is to HTML encode all user-provided content.
-While this method doesn't support rich text, it ensures that no malicious code can be injected.
+While this method doesn't support using HTML tags for rich text, it ensures that no malicious code can be injected.
 ScriptBoard has a "safe" version of the main page that does just that; HTML Encode all user-supplied data.
 Click the `Safe` link in the upper-right menu to see all of the posts without exploits.

 ## On Your Own